ClevelandHenry22/Unencrypted-login-test/README.md

                  - creates file dashboard.php, paste code from dashboard.php in files section -displays the protected dashboard page that only logged-in users access after successful authentication

+5. **Create the file users.txt under server/**

+`cd ..` - this will move you back to insecure-login directory where server directory is

+`cd server` - this moves you to server directory

+`touch users.txt`
+            - this creates the file users.txt
+            -it will store the list of valid usernames and hashed passwords for login verification

+6. **Create the file login_attempts in logs/**

+`cd ..` - moves you back to insecure-login directory

+`cd logs` - moves you to logs directory

+`touch login_attempts.log`
+            - creates a file called login_attempts.log
+            - records every login attempt (successful or failed) for monitoring and audit purposes and security analysis